 How to set up custom fields

-By default Relevanssi doesn’t index any custom fields.
+By default, Relevanssi doesn’t index any custom fields.
 That is easy to change.
 Just go to the Relevanssi settings page, navigate to the Indexing tab and find this setting:

-Usually indexing visible custom fields is the best option: it covers all custom fields that are visible in the user interface, on the post edit page.
+Usually, indexing the visible custom fields is the best option: it covers all custom fields that are visible in the user interface, on the post edit page.
 WordPress hides all the custom fields that have names that start with underscores from the post edit pages: that’s where the theme settings are generally hidden.

-If there are just few specific custom fields you want to index, you can choose to index only some custom fields, which will open up an input field where you can list the custom fields you want to include.
+If there are just a few specific custom fields you want to index, you can choose to index only some custom fields, which will open up an input field where you can list the custom fields you want to include.

 Using custom fields in excerpts